When should I stop feeding my dog puppy food? A vet answers

 Slowing down your transition can usually resolve midl gastrointestinal issues associated with a diet change.
 If gastrointestinal symptoms are severe, or if they persist for more than 24-48 hours, contact your veterinarian for further guidance.

 How much should I feed my dog?

-How much you feed your dog at each meal depends on many different factors, such as your dog’s current weight and body condition score, activity level, the calorie content of the diet, and any other food or puppy treats your dog receives during a typical day.
-Every brand and variety of dog food has a different nutritional content, so it is impossible to make a blanket recommendation for how much to feed your dog without knowing the calorific content of his new diet.
+Just like the answer to the question How much should I feed my puppy will differ from pup to pup, how much you feed your dog at each meal depends on many different factors, such as your dog’s current weight and body condition score, activity level, the calorie content of the diet, and any other food or treats your dog receives during a typical day.
+Every brand and variety of dog food has a different nutritional content, so it’s impossible to make a blanket recommendation without knowing the caloric content of a diet.

 Welcome to adulthood!

-You might miss those adorable puppy antics, but there are tons of new adventures to discover now that your dog has reached adulthood.
-Waiting until your dog is fully grown before transitioning to an adult diet will help ensure he gets the best start in life.
+When should I stop feeding my dog puppy food?
+When he reaches adulthood.
+You might miss those adorable puppy antics, but there are tons of new adventures to discover in this phase of your dog’s life.
 With the right nutrition and a gradual transition to his new diet, your dog will be ready to take on any challenge his new adult life may bring!